 Record and Run Settings Dialog

-When Quick Test Professional is launched and we choose to record a new test, the “record and run settings” dialog opens.
+When Quick Test Professional is initiated and we opt to record a new test, the “record and run settings” dialog pops up.

-Alternatively, you can access this window by choosing the “Automation -> Record and Run Settings” option from the menu.
-In our examples, we have continued with the default settings, but now we will explore further.
+Alternatively, this window can be accessed by opting for the “Automation -> Record and Run Settings” option from the menu.
+In our instances, we have stuck with the default settings, but now we will delve deeper.

-As the name suggests, this is where you can set parameters that help you create and execute a test via recording.
+As the title implies, this is where you can set parameters aiding you in crafting and implementing a test via recording.

 Quick Test Professional can record and run tests on either a windows app or a web app.
-The web tab is only available when the web add-in is selected to be loaded at startup.
-This tab is used for Web, .NET Web Forms, PeopleSoft, and Web-based SAP objects.
+The web tab is available only when the web add-in is chosen to be loaded at startup.
+This tab caters to Web, .NET Web Forms, PeopleSoft, and Web-based SAP objects.

-So there are 2 tabs to define settings for each of these environments.
-There will be a separate ‘Siebel’ tab available if a Siebel add-in is installed and loaded during startup.
+Hence, there are 2 tabs to stipulate settings for each of these environments.
+If a Siebel add-in is installed and loaded during startup, a separate ‘Siebel’ tab becomes accessible.

 “Web Tab” On Record and Run Settings Dialog

-The default settings are shown in the above picture.
-This setting means that the target of the record operation during a record session can be any of the web applications already open in a browser.
+The default settings are exhibited in the picture above.
+This setting infers that the target of the record operation during a record session could be any of the web applications already launched in a browser.

-You can also instruct Quick Test Professional to ignore certain web pages like QC or any other page with a specific URL or title.
-You can navigate to “Tools -> Options ->Web” and define those pages in the following Quick Test Professional dialog:
+Quick Test Professional can be directed to disregard certain web pages like QC or any other page with a distinct URL or title.
+You can navigate to “Tools -> Options ->Web” and stipulate those pages in the ensuing Quick Test Professional dialog:

-But if you choose the next option “Open the following address when a record or run session begins,” then the corresponding elements on the screen become enabled.
+However, if you select the next option “Open the subsequent address when a record or run session begins,” then the corresponding elements on the screen become enabled.

-Only the browsers that are supported and currently installed on your machine will appear on the list.
+Only the browsers that are supported and presently installed on your device will appear on the list.

-Just to mention, if the environment variables URL_env and Browser_env are set, they will override the URL and browser chosen in the “Record and Run Setting” window.
-We will cover how to create and use these variables later.
+Just a quick note, if the environment variables URL_env and Browser_env are set, they will supersede the URL and browser selected in the “Record and Run Setting” window.
+We will address the creation and usage of these variables later.

-“Do not record and run on browsers that are already open” – If this option is selected, any browsers already open before recording and running, as well as before launching Quick Test Professional, will be ignored.
+“Do not record and run on browsers that are already open” – If this option is picked, any browsers opened before recording and running, as well as before launching Quick Test Professional, will be overlooked.

-It is as if these browsers don’t exist for Quick Test Professional because you cannot even spy on these pages to view the objects.
-In other words, these browsers are completely ignored and deemed inaccessible to Quick Test Professional.
+It’s as if these browsers do not exist for Quick Test Professional as you can’t even spy on these pages to view the objects.
+In other words, these browsers are completely disregarded and deemed inaccessible to Quick Test Professional.

 “Windows Tab” on Record and Run Settings Dialog

-This tab is for Windows-based applications.
-The default option is to record and run on any open Windows app.
+This tab caters to Windows-based applications.
+The default option is to record and run on any opened Windows app.

-If the “Record and Run only on” option is selected, the other options under it become activated.
+If the “Record and Run only on” option is selected, the other options beneath it become activated.

-- Applications opened by Quick Test Professional: When selected, only the applications opened as a result of an invoke operation performed by Quick Test Professional are chosen for recording.
+- Applications launched by Quick Test Professional: When selected, only the applications launched due to an invoke operation enacted by Quick Test Professional are chosen for recording.

-- Applications opened via Desktop (by Windows Shell): This option selects the application opened from the windows desktop.
+- Applications launched via Desktop (by Windows Shell): This option selects the application launched from the Windows desktop.

-- Applications specified below: Choosing this option opens another window where you can define a specific app to be opened by Quick Test Professional at the beginning of a record or run session.
+- Applications detailed below: Opting for this option opens another window where you can specify a particular app to be launched by Quick Test Professional at the onset of a record or run session.

-As you can see from the above window, you can add the path of an application and its folder, and Quick Test Professional will open that particular app during recording and/or running.
+As you can observe from the window above, the path of an application and its folder can be added, and Quick Test Professional will open that particular app during recording and/or running.

-That covers a quick introduction to various record and run settings that can be used for a Quick Test Professional test.
-When testing a web app, it is also important to ensure that the correct settings are added in the windows application tab.
+That wraps up a brief introduction to diverse record and run settings that can be employed for a Quick Test Professional test.
+When testing a web app, ensuring that the correct settings are incorporated in the Windows application tab is also crucial.

-This is crucial to prevent unnecessary application openings and accidental changes to already open windows applications.
-Note that the settings in the Windows tab do not directly affect testing on the web app.
+This is integral to avoiding unwarranted application launchings and accidental modifications to already open Windows applications.
+Note that the settings in the Windows tab do not directly influence the testing on the web app.

-So the recommended settings for the windows tab when testing a web app are:
+Thus, the recommended settings for the Windows tab when testing a web app are:

-Once these settings are configured, the test recording begins.
-Any operation performed on the test will be recorded in Quick Test Professional.
-You can stop the recording by clicking on the “STOP” option in the Quick Test Professional menu once you have completed all the desired steps on the AUT.
+Once these settings are configured, the test recording commences.
+Any action implemented on the test will be recorded in Quick Test Professional.
+You can halt the recording by clicking on the “STOP” option in the Quick Test Professional menu once you have completed all the distinct steps on the AUT.

-The recorded steps can then be re-performed on the AUT by choosing the “RUN” option in Quick Test Professional.
-The Run operation will invoke the application (web or windows) based on the specified settings.
+The recorded steps can then be re-performed on the AUT by selecting the “RUN” option in Quick Test Professional.
+The Run operation will invoke the application (web or windows) based on the set specifications.

 Conclusion

-This lays the foundation for performing basic steps on the AUT using Quick Test Professional.
-However, in the real world, this alone is not sufficient.
-Testing involves verification and validation, so we will need to tailor these basic lines of code to include checkpoints and programmatically check specific conditions.
+This forms the basis for conducting elementary steps on the AUT using Quick Test Professional.
+Nonetheless, in reality, this alone is inadequate.
+Testing involves verification and validation, so we will need to adjust these basic lines of code to incorporate checkpoints and programmatically assess particular conditions.

-In the upcoming articles, we will discuss these checkpoints and best practices for efficient test creation.
+In forthcoming articles, we will discuss these checkpoints and best methods for efficient test creation.

-If you have any questions about Quick Test Professional or any of the previously covered tutorials, feel free to post them in the comments below.
-If you have any suggestions to improve these tutorials, please contact us.
+If you have any queries about Quick Test Professional or any of the previously mentioned tutorials, please do not hesitate to post them in the comments below.
+If you have any proposals to enhance these tutorials, please get in touch with us.